rosienamay/Custom-Image-Classifier/README.md

 ○ How can data augmentation improve your model?** <br>
 <i>💡The challenges I encountered is when I started training the my datasets because there are some images that didn't have the correct format of the image like "jpg, png" and TensorFlow detected it as problematic files so I had to identify every problematic files and convert it into required format using the Pillow library. <br>
 💡Data augmentation helps give your model extra practice with different examples like its angles so it performs better on new unseen data. </i> <br>

+5. Application
+   --
+**○ Suggest a real-world application for your trained model.
+○ How can this system be integrated into a mobile or web application?** <br>
+<i>💡Trained orchid species model can be used in a plant identification.
+Images trained can be taken for a system to identify what kind of species it is.
+This helps a gardener, students, and researchers quickly recognize different orchids.
+It can also support plant conservation by helping experts monitor  rare orchid species. <br>
+💡The trained orchid species model can be integrated into a mobile or web application by connecting it to the app's backend.
+Users can upload or capture an image of an orchid using their phone or computer.
+The image will then sent to the server where the trained model processes it and predicts the orchid species.
+This allows users to easily identify orchid species through a simple and user-friendly interface.</i> <br>